News & Events

 • Connection and collaboration with the Union Presbyterian Seminary to identify prospective Pastors.

-• Collaborate with Presbytery of the James resources and staff.
+• Collaborate with the Presbytery of the James resources and staff.

-The many hours spent meeting, identifying our search criteria, reviewing resumes, and communicating with potential candidates just seems to be a blur.
-At times we felt frustrated and discouraged with our lack of progress.
-It seemed that there were very few qualified candidates that we felt moved and spiritually dedicated with.
+The many hours spent meeting, identifying our search criteria, reviewing resumes, and communicating with potential candidates just seem to be a blur.
+At times, we felt frustrated and discouraged about our lack of progress.
+It seemed that there were very few qualified candidates that we felt moved and spiritually dedicated to.
 Through it all, we learned that God is faithful and that His choice would be revealed in His time.
-We are grateful to Diane Luczkovich for her dedication as PNC Chairman.
+We are grateful to Diane Luczkovich for her dedication as PNC Chairperson.

 https://biblia.com/bible/niv/Ps%2027.13-14